-Previous Course: Language Arts 7 In English 8, students will focus on the core competencies of communication, critical and creative thinking, and personal and social skills through the study of short stories, novels, poetry, film, and plays.
+Previous Course: Language Arts 7 In English 8, students will focus on the core competencies of communication, critical and creative thinking, and personal and social skills through the study of short stories, novels, poetry. film, and plays.
 The primary emphasis in this course is on improved sophistication in reading, writing, listening, and speaking.
 Emphasis is placed on enjoyment of texts.
-Poetry, short stories, novels, non-fiction pieces are read and discussed.
+Poetry, short stories, novels, and non-fiction pieces are read and discussed.
 Diversity of viewpoint is a criterion for choice of texts in this course.
 Composition consists of writing both literary and creative paragraphs, and short essays.
-Close attention is given to understanding how to create "voice" in their writing.
+Close attention is given to understanding how to create "voice" in writing.
 Planning, drafting, revising, and editing skills are an essential element of the writing.
-Students will be synthesizing meaning different texts to create new understandings, including developing awareness of diversity within and across Indigenous communities.
-According to our New Curriculum, students will acquire skills through personalized learning, focus on core competencies.
+Students will be synthesizing meaning from different texts to create new understandings, including developing awareness of diversity within and across Indigenous communities.
+According to our new curriculum, students will acquire skills through personalized learning, focusing on the core competencies: